JasonGlazer/createRulesetProjectDescription/README.md

 If you had not been using the Space input object before, set the numeric inputs to 'autocalculate'.

-It maybe easier to make these changes prior to converting the file into the epJSON format.
+It is usually easier to make these changes prior to converting the file into the epJSON format.

+## Weather File

+When selecting the EPW weather file, make sure the STAT file is present in the same directory.
+This file is needed for the fully populate the Climatic Data Summary tabular report which is used to identify the ASHRAE climate zone.

+## Output

-The resulting file will be created in the same directory as the epJSON file with the same name and the file extension .rmd
+The resulting Ruleset Model Description file will be created in the same directory as the epJSON file with the same name and the file extension .rmd